Weil der Stadt station: Reichsbahn era

 Deutsche Reichsbahn reduced services on the Black Forest line.
 In 1939, it operated only nine trains directly between Stuttgart and Calw on weekdays.
 Most trains from Stuttgart ended in Leonberg or Renningen.
 Nevertheless, the Reichsbahn electrified the Black Forest Railway on 18 December 1939 to Weil der Stadt.
 This gave the town, which still had a population of only 2,200, a connection to Stuttgart's suburban services.
 The locomotives used to haul through trains from Stuttgart to Calw and vice versa were changed in Weil der Stadt.

 Deutsche Bundesbahn era

 In the 1960s, the suburban electrical services were incorporated into the Stuttgart S-Bahn project.
 Weil der Stadt would be the terminus of a line.
 On 1 October 1978, Deutsche Bundesbahn launched operations S-Bahn line S 6.
 This finally ended continuous operations from Stuttgart to Calw.
 Deutsche Bundesbahn operated Uerdingen railbuses between Weil der Stadt and Calw until 29 May 1983, when passenger services were abandoned.
 Freight traffic to Althengstett ended after a landslide at Ostelsheim in March 1988.

 For years, the Calw district and the Association of the Württemberg Black Forest Railway, Calw–Weil der Stadt (Verein Württembergische Schwarzwaldbahn Calw–Weil der Stadt) have tried to have the line reactivated, if necessary or appropriate, by extending line S 6 to Calw.
+On 1 February 2026 service resumed between Weil der Stadt and Calw as a shuttle Regionalbahn service operated by SWEG, using battery-electric multiple units (BEMU) as the line is not electrified.